 I wasn’t prepared for this top when she pulled it out of her bag!
 It is a Vintage Valentine Block of the Month quilt.
 I’d seen this pattern online.
 In fact, a friend of mine, Lady B, finished one and I drooled all over the screen when she posted pictures of it.
 But I’d never seen it in person.

-The palatte of the quilt top is so romatic.
+The palette of the quilt top is so romantic.
 The soft pinks, the natural greens all mixed with creams and beige tones.
 Beautiful.

 A quilt like this can intimidate a person.
 I knew I wanted to honor all the work that Bettye put into this hand appliqued masterpiece.
 She needle turned everything and fussy cut the fabrics to showcase every detail.

-The little birds got feathers.
+The little birds and hearts got feathers.
 The leaves got veins.
-The hearts got feathers.
 The applique took on a faux trapunto look and gave great dimension to the top.

 The outside border is swags with feathered interiors and beadboard to the outside edge.
-This quilt took a really long time to finish but Bettye was delighted when she got it back.
-Hey, I even got a hug!
-Yep, she liked it and I was thrilled that I’d gotten a chance to work with this lovely pattern.
+This quilt took a really long time to finish, but Bettye was delighted when she got it back.
+I even got a hug!
+It was a win-win scenario: she liked it and I was thrilled that I’d gotten a chance to work with this lovely pattern.